z-r0crypt/z-r0crypt.github.io/content/post/Cryptography-I-week-1.md

 The seed space is really small compared to the universe {0,1}^n.
 A pseudorandom generator outputs would look indistinguishable from a uniform distribution on {0,1}^n.

 One way to test if a PRG is pseudorandom we do perform *statistical tests*.

+**Statistical Test:**

-An algorithm that is used to distinguish a pseudo-random string G(s) from a truly random string r is called a **statistical test**.
+An algorithm that is used to distinguish a pseudo-random string G(s) from a truly random string r is called a *statistical test*.
 How do we evaluate if a statistical test is good?
 We define the advantage of a statistical test A over the generator G:

 `Adv[A,G] = | Pr[A(G(k))=1 ]- Pr[A(r) =1] | (between 0,1)`